rajneeshaggarwal/self-driving-car/CarND-Traffic-Sign-Classifier/writeup_template.md

 **Data Set Summary & Exploration**

-* Here is a basic summary of my data set.

-I used the numpy library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set.
+Here is a basic summary of my data set:

 * The size of training set is 34799
 * The size of the validation set is 12630